projectwallace/format-css/README.md

 # format-css

 Lightweight and fast library to format CSS with some very basic [rules](#formatting-rules).
 Our design goal is to format CSS in such a way that it's easy to inspect.
-Bundle size and runtime speed are more important than versality and extensibility.
+Bundle size and runtime speed are more important than versatility and extensibility.

 ![Example input-output of this formatter](https://github.com/projectwallace/format-css/assets/1536852/ce160fd3-fa11-4d90-9432-22567ee1d851)